tsani/reproducible/README.md

  * if <code>--to</code> or <code>--only</code> are used such that the pipeline completes before running all its steps as listed in
    <code>.pipeline</code>, then symlinks to future steps will not be
    generated.
-Only symlinks to _previous_ steps are generated.
+By default, only symlinks to _previous_ steps are generated.
+To force the generation of symlinks to future steps, use
+   <code>--link-future</code>.
  * if <code>--from</code> and/or <code>--to</code> is used alongside
    <code>--only</code>, then Reproducible will fail with an error message.
    Reproducible will also fail if the indices given are out of range, or if the